CottonPatch/foldit/GithubTips.md

 1) Create a github.com account with [make up a github username]
 2) While on github.com, clone github-slideshow to your github account
 3) Install VS-2019 or VS-Code
-4) Within VS-2019, clone your github.com copy of github-slideshow to your local machine into
-   c:\users\[pc/mac/whatever username]\source\repos\[github username]\github-slideshow
+4) Within VS-2019, clone your github.com copy of github-slideshow to your local machine into c:\users\[pc/mac/whatever username]\source\repos\[github username]\github-slideshow
 5) Within VS-2019, create a branch from master called my-slide
-6) Within VS-2019, "push" the my-slide branch declaration to your github.com copy of
+6) Within VS-2019, "push" the my-slide branch declaration to your github.com copy of github-slideshow
-   github-slideshow
-7) Within VS-2019, add a new file called "0000-01-02-[github username].md" to your local
+7) Within VS-2019, add a new file called "0000-01-02-[github username].md" to your local my-slide branch.
-  my-slide branch.
 8) Within VS-2019, commit the change to the local github-slideshow repos.
-   This is the equivalent of "add a new file to version control database at the my-slide branch",
-   and this is the file's first history entry in the local github-slideshow repos.
-This file is
-   still not in your local master branch of the github-slideshow repos and certainly is not yet
+This is the equivalent of "add a new file to version control database at the my-slide branch", and this is the file's first history entry in the local github-slideshow repos.
+This file is still not in your local master branch of the github-slideshow repos and certainly is not on github.com yet.
-   on ithub.com.
 9) Within VS-2019, create a pull request.
-This creates the pull request locally (and on the
-   server!) to ask if the new file can be merged from your local "my-slide" branch to your
-   local (and server!) master branch
+This creates the pull request locally (and on the server!) to ask if the new file can be merged from your local "my-slide" branch to your local (and server!) master branch
-10) On github.com, merge the pull request (note: I also did a lot of stuff in VS-2019:
-    Edited a file, commited the file, pushed, pulled, resolved conflicts, committed,
-    merged; and not necessarily in that order.
+10) On github.com, merge the pull request (note: I also did a lot of stuff in VS-2019: Edited a file, commited the file, pushed, pulled, resolved conflicts, committed, merged; and not necessarily in that order.
 It was very messy)
 11) On github.com, confirm merge
 12) On github.com, delete my-slide branch